 Automated investing is become more popular since so many people are interested in saving for their future but generally have very little knowledge about investing.
-This is where investing services like Betterment and Wealthfront come in.
+This is where online investing sites like Betterment and Wealthfront come in.
 Both Betterment and Wealthfront are considered top automated investing services right now, making it hard to figure out which one will work best for you.
 We’ve done some investigating into both services for you, and this is what we’ve found.

 Betterment vs. Wealthfront